 If you came here looking to create a vision board, then I suggest reading What Is the Purpose of a Vision Board and Create a Portable Vision Board first.
-This post is a follow-up for those previous posts.
+This post is a follow-up to those previous posts.

 You Achieved Your Goal

-For others, once they achieve a goal, it’s time to move on.
-If this is you, then you are the type of person who needs to set the next goal.
+The second option is for those who like to move on to the next goal.
+If this is you, then you are the type of person who needs to see the next goal.
 So, it’s time to update your vision board.
-You can do that by finding a new picture to represent your new goal and glue that into place.
+You can do that by finding a new picture to represent your new goal and gluing that into place.

 This is an easy fix.
 You can cover up the old picture first with some construction paper or old wrapping paper.
 Or use glitter markers to cover over the part of the old picture that will be showing or even some Washi Tape or Duct Tape.
 Yes, Duct Tape comes in fancy styles now.

 Your Goals Have Changed

 Or you’ve decided you’re going to add in some new ones.
-You might even realize that you didn’t set the right goals, so you need to change some things out.
-In this case, checking goals off that you didn’t meet or that aren’t appropriate right now isn’t the right way to go.
+You might even realize that you didn’t set the right goals, so you need to change some things.
+In this case, checking goals off that you didn’t meet or goals that aren’t appropriate right now isn’t the right way to go.
 It might make you feel like you’re cheating, which in turn can lead you away from using the vision board.

-Or if you want to wait until the new year to start a new book, then you can try redoing the book by adding in some new pictures like above.
+Or if you want to wait until the new year to start a new Vision Board then you can try redoing it by adding in some new pictures like above.
 With a lot of changes, though, it might get sloppy.
 Another option would be to make a vision board on some cardboard.
-While this means it won’t be portable anymore, you’d still be able to see your new goals every day.
+For those of you using the Portable Vision Board that we previously completed it will mean it won’t be portable anymore.
+But you would still be able to see your new goals every day.

 And then there are those who might decide to make no changes and just wait until the end of the year.
 And that’s ok, too.
 Although, if most of your goals have completely changed because of a new job, or a move, etc. then I highly recommend making a change.